felias-fogg/dw-link/readme.md

 * [**tests**](tests/): Contains some test cases and a Python script for running them semi-automatically
 * [**pcb**](pcb/): Contains design data (KiCad) for the optional dw-link probe
 * [**testprobe**](testprobe/): Contains a sketch to be used to run tests on freshly assembled dw-link probe
-* [**core-mods**](core-mods/): Contains all the modifications to the core files necessary to support the generation of debug-friendly object files
 * [**opcodes**](opcodes): Contains a list of legal and illegal opcodes for large and small AVRs as well as a C program to generate the lists.

 Note that the debugger is a beta release and may contain bugs.
-If you encounter behavior that you think is wrong, try to be as specific as possible so that I can reproduce the behavior.
-I have prepared an [issue form](docs/issue_form.md) for that purpose.
-Current issues, known bugs, and limitations are listed in Section 8 of the [manual](docs/manual.md).
+If you encounter behavior that you think is wrong, report it as an [issue](https://github.com/felias-fogg/dw-link/issues).
+Try to be as specific as possible so that I can reproduce the behavior.
+Current issues, known bugs, and limitations are listed the [problem section](https://felias-fogg.github.io/dw-link/problems/) of the [manual](https://felias-fogg.github.io/dw-link/).